monojit18/AKS-Arc/README-DataController.md

 #### Deploy K8s Ingress

-We will need two Ingress objects - one for Application services and one for Data Controller Extension services as they are deployed onto two different namespaces
+We will need two Ingress objects - one for Application services and one for Data Controller Extension services as they are deployed onto two different namespaces.

 > [!NOTE]
 >